lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 Your LSDj's tempo should be *multiplied* by **four** now!

-###    Amplitude Modulation Synthesis and Groove/Tempo/BPM relation
+###    Amplitude Modulation Synthesis - Overclocking Hum

 [VIDEO BE HERE]
 The magic of overclocking is largely dependant on LSDj's `TEMPO` parameter.